inares/edx-theme/README.md

 Overview
 ========
-This directory stores a theme for INARES Open edX instance.
+This directory stores the theme for the Open edX instance of the INARES.

 License